 Film permits

 Any commercial filming that takes place on Queenstown Lakes District Council land (including roads) will first require an approved film permit from us.
-You may also require resource consents for bigger and/or long-term productions.
+There may also be other permissions or consents required for higher-impact or complex productions.
+If you’re planning a more complex production, please get in touch with us for a preliminary discussion as soon as possible via film@qldc.govt.nz.

 Apply for Council permit

-Productions that have special requirements such as road closures, waterways filming, set builds etc. will require additional permissions and will take longer to process.
+Productions that have special requirements such as road closures, waterways filming, set builds etc. will require additional permissions and will take longer than five working days to process.
 Please get in touch with us in the first instance to discuss.

 For enquiries, questions or initial conversations about QLDC film permits or film-related permissions, please get in touch with QLDC Event and Film Facilitator, Phoebe Arthur.